The Unrelenting Itch: Understanding Diabetic Skin Sensations

 While diabetic itching can be challenging to manage, there are several strategies that can alleviate the discomfort:

 1. Moisturize: Regularly moisturizing the skin can help combat dryness, reduce itching, and promote healing.
-Opt for fragrance-free moisturizers with like ceramides and hyaluronic acid.
+Opt for fragrance-free moisturizers with ingredients like ceramides and hyaluronic acid.

 2. Avoid hot showers: Hot water can further dry out the skin, exacerbating itching.
 Stick to lukewarm water when bathing or showering, and limit the duration of your showers.